utah-cs3550-fa24/assignments/hw7.md

 This starts your Django application once again, but it uses `nohup` which means that if you close the terminal window Django will keep running.
-If you want to stop it, you can run:
+It also uses the `--noreload` flag, meaning you have to manually stop and start the server when you upload new code.
+To stop the server, you can run:

     kill $(pgrep -f runserver)

-While your server is running under `nohup`, close the terminal window (without stopping the command), visit http://ip.ip.ip.ip/ and ensure that your Django application is still running.
+While your server is running under `nohup`, close the terminal window (without stopping the command), visit http://XX.XX.XX.XX/ and ensure that your Django application is still running.
 Also make sure that you are running in production (not debug) mode by visiting an invalid page like `/12341234/submissions/`.
 This should show a bare-bones 404 page instead of the usual Django debug 404 page.
+This change is important because the debug pages show source code and version details that we don't want an attacker to know.

 # Set up your domain

 Recall that in Phase 1, you purchased a domain name from a registrar.
 Go to the registrar website, log in, and find the DNS record interface once again.
-You now want to add the following DNS record:
+You now want to add another DNS record:

 - Record type: `A`, meaning "IPv4 Address".
 - Host: `*` meaning all subdomains.